google/cloud-forensics-utils/README.md

 </p>

-This repository contains some tools to be used by forensics teams to collect evidence from cloud platforms (currently, only Google Cloud Platform is supported)
+This repository contains some tools to be used by forensics teams to collect evidence from cloud platforms.
+Currently, Google Cloud Platform and Amazon Web Services are supported.

 ## Quick install